Weather & Roads

 Overall the condition of the road especially the creek crossings has improved over the last few years.
-Driving condition does all hinge on regular grading though.
+Driving conditions do hinge on regular grading though.

-It is TOTALLY impossible for any of us to advance forecast the road conditions.
+It is TOTALLY impossible for any of us to advance forecast road conditions or when it may be graded.
 When planning what you need to bring, please remember that we are 1,200 ft altitude and can get the odd very cold night especially in June / July.
 Perhaps not cold to what you are used to but we feel it requires an extra blanket or a nice jacket when it gets below zero.
 We have had - 4 °c. overnight.

-For our advice on Vehicle Breakdowns and Accidents in our area, see that section on our Roads & Travel Tips page [ here ].
+For our advice on Vehicle Breakdowns and Accidents in our area, see the section on our Roads & Travel Tips page [ here ].